 Step Five: Reduce waste

-One of the most effective ways to feed the world is to quit wasting what we already produce, Foley states.
+One of the most effective ways to feed the world is to quit wasting what we already produce, says Foley.
 In the developed world, most food waste happens at home, in restaurants or at the grocery store.
 For poorer countries, the lack of reliable transportation and storage causes food to spoil between the farm and the market.
-He adds that consumers in the developed world could also reduce waste by serving smaller portions and eating leftovers.
+Foley says that, “Consumers in the developed world could reduce waste by taking such simple steps as serving smaller portions, eating leftovers, and encouraging cafeterias, restaurants, and supermarkets to develop waste-reducing measures.”

 Sustainability in the global food supply chain is now an imperative.
 Every effort, no matter how small, is relevant.
 Companies that make honest efforts to embrace sustainability when and where they can — and commit to expanding those efforts — are true leaders.